biof509/spring2019/docs/_sources/week1/index.rst.txt

 If you do not already have python installed the simplest way to set up your computer is probably with the
 `Anaconda installer <https://www.anaconda.com/download/>`_.
-Use the installer for python 3.6 appropriate for your operating system.
+Use the installer for python 3.7 appropriate for your operating system.

-We will be using python 3.6 throughout the course (a recently released version 3.7 could also be used).
+We will be using python 3.7 throughout the course.
 If you already have a version of python 3 installed all the examples we go through will probably work without any errors.
 We highly recommend upgrading your python installation if you have only Python 2 installed.